proxer/ProxerLibJava/README.md

 ### Contributions and contributors

-Guides for contribution can be found [here](.github/CONTRIBUTING.md).
+A guide for contribution can be found [here](.github/CONTRIBUTING.md).

 - @Desnoo for implementing several APIs.